-We specialize in single vision lenses, lined bifocals, lined trifocals, round bifocals, no-line progressive lenses and office lenses.
+We specialize in single vision lenses, lined bifocals, lined trifocals, round bifocals, no-line progressive lenses, and office lenses.
 We would love to help you figure out which one would best work for you.
-The lens index materials that we use are CR-39 (plastic), Trivex, 1.67 and 1.74 and in some cases polycarbonate.
+The lens index materials that we use are CR-39 (plastic), Trivex, 1.67, and 1.74 and in some cases polycarbonate.
 Certain prescriptions and frames require high index materials.

 Digital high definition lenses give the best vision possible and protect against harmful blue light.
-By utilizing this technology we can offer you much sharper vision with better clarity, less aberrations, better peripheral vision, improved contrast sensitivity, and less glare at night.
+By utilizing this technology we can offer you much sharper vision with better clarity, fewer aberrations, better peripheral vision, improved contrast sensitivity, and less glare at night.

 The bottom area of the lens is to see print up close or the keyboard, and the very top of the lens is to see the clock on the wall or someone walking towards you for instance.
-These are not made to see distance, so therefore take them off when you are done at the computer.
+These are not made to see distance, so, therefore, take them off when you are done at the computer.

 BLUTECH lenses are the newest rage and we think they will catch on to a lot of our patients who care about the health of their eyes whether young or old.
-If you encounter any of these blue light emitters, the sun, desktop computers, smart phones, televisions, gaming consoles, tablet computers or having a hard time sleeping at night, tired eyes, fatigue, difficulty staying focused, headaches, etc. than this might be your answer.
+If you encounter any of these blue light emitters, the sun, desktop computers, smartphones, televisions, gaming consoles, tablet computers, or having a hard time sleeping at night, tired eyes, fatigue, difficulty staying focused, headaches, etc. then this might be your answer.

 We highly recommend polarized lenses for sunglasses, as these lenses have 100% UV protection and will help with glare from the bright sun outdoors, as well as the blinding glare from snow in the winter.
 Outdoor enthusiasts benefit the most from polarized sunglasses because you see so much clearer with the elimination of glare.